 Work contracts in France are among the most rigid of Europe, so employers are reluctant to hire new staff and opt for on-demand services.
-At the same time, highly-qualified workers have embraced this type of collaboration with enthusiasm owe to the fact that traditional employment represents limited options for them.
+At the same time, highly-qualified workers have embraced this type of cooperation with enthusiasm, because traditional employment represents only limited options for them.

 The French government officially recognized the concept of umbrella companies in 2008.
-Since then, certain regulations have occurred in order to improve the legal framework.
-An order dated 2 April 2015 states that “the employee has the expertise, qualification and autonomy that allows him to seek his own customers and agree with them the conditions of his performance and price” and this definition adds clarification to the consultant figure.
+Since then, some regulations were adopted to improve the legal framework.
+A bill dated 2 April 2015 thus states that “the employee has the expertise, qualification and autonomy that allows them to seek their own customers and agree with them on the conditions of their performance and price” and this definition adds clarification to the consultant status.

-France has been one of the most avant-garde countries in relation to the innovative work systems that benefit freelancers.
-Although in much of the world the scheme of the self-employer is growing and there is more and more demand from companies for their hiring, many countries are behind with their legislation in this regard, unlike those where the umbrella companies operate.
+France has been one of the most avant-garde countries with respect to the innovative work systems that benefit freelancers.
+Whereas the self-employer scheme is growing in much of the world and there is more and more demand from companies for such hiring, many countries stay behind due to their legislation in this area, unlike those where the umbrella companies operate.

-- The birth of umbrella company concept in France dates back as far as 1980 thanks to some unemployed executives who associated in order to offer consulting services while maintaining the status of employee.
-But it wasn’t until 2000 when the first companies of wage portage were born.
+- The birth of the umbrella company concept in France dates back as early as 1980 thanks to some unemployed executives who joined to offer consulting services while keeping their status of employee.
+But it was not until 2000 that the first companies of “wage portage” were actually born.

 - Two years before, in 1998, the first representative professional body had appeared (National Union of Portage Salarial, SNEPS) and later, in 2004, the second union was created (National Federation of Salary Portage, FeNPS).
-Those were decisive moments to lay the foundations for the protection of consultants’ rights.
+Those were decisive dates laying the foundations for the of consultants’ right protection.

-- The two existing unions merged in 2012, thus creating the Professional Union of Employment in Portage Salarial (PEPS), which is currently the only representative of the sector.
-In 2015, the 2008 law was revised and its conditions were perfected.
-Finally, 2017 was the year in which the collective contract specific to the wage transfer was created.
+- The two existing unions merged in 2012, thus creating the Professional Union of Employment in Portage Salarial (PEPS), which is currently the only union of the sector.
+In 2015, the 2008 law was revised, and its conditions were improved.
+Finally, 2017 was the year when the collective contract specific to the wage transfer was created.

 What’s new in the 2015 Order

-A governmental order definitely secured the profession with the reinforcement of the legal framework.
-It secures the conditions applicable to porting companies, employees and customers.
-Decree was published under the number 2015-1886.
+A governmental bill definitely secures the profession with the reinforcement of the legal framework.
+It secured the conditions applicable to porting companies, employees and customers.
+The decree was published under number 2015-1886.